About

 What is the particular strength of GenEvo?

-GenEvo will bring together scientists from evolutionary and molecular biology.
+GenEvo brings together scientists from evolutionary and molecular biology.
 It aims to solve a number of recent research questions and to train a new, interdisciplinary generation of PhD students in subjects that are rarely taught in combination: evolutionary inference, epigenetics, gene regulation, omics techniques and bioinformatics.

 The PhD students get training and guidance in both research fields to ensure an optimal collaboration within the RTG for best results and personal development.